-There are a few reasons I have been able to avoid travel burnout over 7 years of travelling for a career and one of them might not seem so obvious but I assure you, I haven’t survived these years without it.
+There are a few reasons I have been able to avoid travel burnout over 7 years of travelling for a career.
+One of them might not seem so obvious but I assure you, I haven’t survived these years without it.

 The travel sweater.

-There’s no denying that long haul flights are not the most enjoyable part of travel but armed with a cozy travel sweater you might actually sleep and at the very least, you’ll cuddle up to your plane window and feel more at home inside a cozy knit.
+There’s no denying that long haul flights are not the most enjoyable part of travel.
+But armed with a cozy travel sweater you might actually sleep and at the very least, you’ll cuddle up to your plane window.

 This scarf neck sweater from Mango is cheaper than cashmere but no one would know any different.
 If you prefer to travel in style but comfort is just as important, you may have found your match!